ftheberge/Graph_and_Hypergraph_References/README.md

 * Notebooks to test the speed and properties of ABCD, ABCDe and LFR: https://github.com/bartoszpankratz/ABCDe_Experiments

 # Hypergraph modularity and clustering

+We are looking at algorithms for unsupervised learning with hypergraphs; as a first step, we generalized the concept of modularity, often used in graph clustering algorithms, to hypergraphs.

 * (2019) Bogumił Kamiński, Valérie Poulin, Paweł Prałat , Przemysław Szufel, François Théberge, "Clustering via hypergraph modularity", PLOS ONE, November 6, 2019, https://doi.org/10.1371/journal.pone.0224307.
 Pre-print (2018): https://arxiv.org/abs/1810.04816